James T. Kirk: Franchise "reboot"

 In Star Trek (2009), screenwriters Alex Kurtzman and Roberto Orci focused their story on Kirk and Spock in the movie's alternative timeline while attempting to preserve key character traits from the previous depictions.
 Kurtzman said casting someone whose portrayal of Kirk would show that the character "is being honored and protected" was "tricky", but that the "spirit of Kirk is very much alive and well" in Pine's depiction.
 Due to his belief that he could not take himself seriously as a leader, Pine recalled having difficulty with his audition, which required him "to bark 'Trek jargon'", but his charisma impressed director J. J. Abrams.
 Pine's chemistry with Zachary Quinto, playing Spock, led Abrams to offer Pine the role.
 Jimmy Bennett played Kirk in scenes depicting the character's childhood.
 The writers turned to material from the novel Best Destiny for inspiration as to Kirk's childhood.

 In preparing to play Kirk, Pine decided to embrace the character's key traits – "charming, funny, leader of men" – rather than try to fit the "predigested image" of Shatner's portrayal.
 Pine specifically did not try to mirror Shatner's cadence, believing that doing so would become "an impersonation".
 Pine said he wanted his portrayal of Kirk to most resemble Harrison Ford's Indiana Jones or Han Solo characters, highlighting their humor and "accidental hero" traits.

 A misunderstanding arose during the film's production about the possibility of Shatner making a cameo appearance.
 According to Abrams, the production team considered ways to resurrect Shatner's deceased Kirk character, but could not devise a way that was not "lame".
 However, Abrams believed Shatner misinterpreted language about trying to get "him" into the movie as a reference to Shatner, and not his character.
 Shatner released a YouTube video expressing disappointment at not being approached for a cameo.
 Although Shatner questioned the wisdom of not including him in the film, he predicted the movie would be "wonderful" and that he was "kidding" about Abrams not offering him a cameo.

 Star Trek: Strange New Worlds

 Kirk also appears in Star Trek: Strange New Worlds, which is set six years before the events of the original series.
-He first appears in the final episode of Season 1, portrayed by Paul Wesley, and is set to appear as a recurring guest in Season 2.
-In this series, the Enterprise has another captain, Christopher Pike, who first appeared in "The Cage".
-Other fellow crew characters from the original series, such as Uhura, Spock and Nurse Chapel are main characters in Strange New Worlds.
+He first appears in the final episode of Season 1, portrayed by Paul Wesley, and appeared as a recurring guest in Season 2.
+In this series, the Enterprise has another captain, Kirk's predecessor Christopher Pike, who first appeared in "The Cage".